hermangroup/docs/mining/index.rst

 - pools = defines a list of pools (in this case, only one) towards which the hashing power is directed
 - url = URL of your mining pool, including the protocol and port
-- user = username, usually the Dash receiving address of your wallet or worker
+- user = username, usually the Historia receiving address of your wallet or worker
 - pass = password, can often be set to x
 - algorithm = hashing algorithm to use, in this case darkcoin (for